captn3m0/ickabog-ebook/README.md

 ## Known Issues

-1. Currently no cover is available.
-If you'd like to submit a cover for this book, please let me know.
-I think a kid-drawn illustration would be perfect, keeping with the theme of the contest.
 2. The PDF is optimized for few pages of printing, so has a small font size by default.
 If you'd like a kid-friendly version, install context to get `ickabog-large.pdf` file.

 ## Extra

-A list of my other EBook generation projects: https://captnemo.in/ebooks/, includes a link to other related projects as well
+A list of my other EBook generation projects: https://captnemo.in/ebooks/, includes a link to other related projects as well.

+## Credits

+The cover art is [Avanyu](http://edan.si.edu/saam/id/object/1979.144.85) by Julian Martinez.
+Used under Creative Commons license.

+> Julian Martinez, Avanyu, ca. 1923, watercolor, ink, and pencil on paper, Smithsonian American Art Museum, Corbin-Henderson Collection, gift of Alice H. Rossin, 1979.144.85

 ## License

-Licensed under the [MIT License](https://nemo.mit-license.org/).
+The little code in this repository is licensed under the [MIT License](https://nemo.mit-license.org/).
 See LICENSE file for details.